in-person in west asheville · virtual across NC

 State of North Carolina

-I work as an associate clinician under the clinical supervision of Melissa Zimmer, MSW, LCSW, LCAS, CCS — a collaborative mentorship structure that's a standard part of the path toward full licensure in NC.
-You get the same dedicated care, with an additional layer of professional oversight built in.
+I work as an associate clinician under the clinical supervision of Melissa Zimmer, MSW, LCSW, LCAS, CCS.
+This is a standard part of the licensure path in NC, and you get the same care, with an extra set of eyes built in.

-I work with teens (16+), young adults, and adults — in person in West Asheville and virtually across North Carolina.
+I care about making sure people across North Carolina have real access to affirming therapy, the kind that holds up past the intake form.
+I work with teens (16+), young adults, and adults in person in West Asheville and through online therapy across North Carolina.

 University of Kentucky campus entrance with tulips in bloom, where Lindsey earned her MSW